-Rights can be derived from the Civil Engineering student charter by both the Engineering Technology Faculty (ET) and students enrolled in the Civil Engineering bachelor's programme.
+Rights can be derived from the Civil Engineering student charter by both the Engineering Technology Faculty (ET) and students enrolled in the CE programme.
 This is not the case concerning all other written and electronic publications such as:

-- Information on the website of the Civil Engineering programme: www.utwente.nl/en/ce/
+- Information on the website of the CE programme: www.utwente.nl/en/ce/

 - UT education catalogue: Osiris.utwente.nl

-- Brochures and/or manuals
+- Brochures, Canvas pages and/or manuals

-The CE EER is published on the website of the programme.
+The EER is published on the website of the CE programme.
 A printed version will be made available upon request (free of charge).

-In situations not covered by the CE EER, a decision will be made by the Dean of the Faculty of Engineering Technology or by the Examination Board of the Civil Engineering programme, depending on the responsibilities defined by law.
+In situations not covered by the EER, a decision will be made by the Dean of the Faculty of Engineering Technology or by the Examination Board of the Civil Engineering programmes, depending on the responsibilities defined by law.
 The same applies in the event of (alleged) ambiguity, inconsistencies, differences in interpretation and/or (apparently) conflicting texts.
 The Dean or the Examination Board will inform the involved examiner(s) and/or the student(s) of the decision.

-In cases in which strict application of the CE EER would cause clearly unintended or unreasonable situations, the Examination Board, the Dean or the Programme Director can deviate from the regulations, provided that this does not incur any negative effects for the student.
-This decision must be motivated in writing and must be communicated to the student, the Examination Board, the Dean, the Programme Director and the Educational Affairs Office (BOZ).
+In cases in which strict application of the EER would cause clearly unintended or unreasonable situations, the Examination Board, the Dean or the Programme Director can deviate from the regulations, provided that this does not incur any negative effects for the student.
+This decision must be motivated in writing and must be communicated to the student, the Examination Board, the Dean, the Programme Director and the Office for Educational Affairs (BOZ).

-Reference: Enschede, 13-07-2022
+Reference: Enschede, 07-07-2023

 Prof.dr.ir.
 H.F.J.M.
-Koopman

-Dean of the Faculty of Engineering Technology
+Koopman Dean of the Faculty of Engineering Technology